drogel/Marvel/README.md

 - **Characters list**: displays a paginated list of characters and their thumbnails.
 - **Character detail**: displays a picture of a character and its full description.

+## Technical details

+### Architecture

+This app has been developed using an MVVM+C architectural pattern, which is a combination of the Model-View-ViewModel architecture, plus the Coordinator pattern.
+In this implementation, the binding between the Views and the ViewModels is done via delegation.
+The app has three major layers:
+- The Presentation layer, which contains the views and other UIKit-related units.
+- The Domain layer, which contains the business logic and use cases.
+- The Data layer, which contains the networking and local data handling, as well as the models and authentication logic needed to connect to the Marvel API.

+It also has an App layer - that takes care of wiring up app-level dependencies and managing app lifecycle and navigations.
+Every layer has its corresponding folder in the project file structure.
+There is an additional folder - Common - that contains general-purpose extensions and protocols.

+### Configuration and schemes

+The app has two configurations: Debug and Release.
+Each configuration maps to an Xcode project scheme.
+The main difference between these configurations is in the way they wire up the data layer:
+- **In the Debug configuration** the Marvel character data is retrieved from local, static JSONs.
+No network calls needed, no networking dependencies involved.
+- **In the Release configuration** the app needs to connect to the Marvel API to retrieve character data.
+This configuration relies on real network calls for the app to work.

 ## Download and run

 - **Clone**: First, clone the repository with the 'clone' command.